whoissqr/NODE/README.md

 ##How does it work together?

 Some basic understanding about Express folder structure is helpful.
-To me, most frequently accessed files and folders are
+Over here, the most frequently accessed files and folders are

-- app.json-- This is like an entry point.
+- app.json-- This is like an entry point to the code.
-- routes  -- Well, those are where the page URL being routed to.
+- routes  -- Well, this is where the page URL being routed to.
 - public  -- This contains all the front end resources.
-I created a subfolder called public/front_JS to store all my own JavaScript code to differentiate with public/javascripts which is created by Express by default and I used to store all the downloaded JavaScript libraries. (well, they should be in CDNs instead, but the sake of intranet, err...)
+I created a subfolder called public/front_JS to store all my own JavaScript code to differentiate with public/javascripts folder which is created by Express by default and I used to store all the downloaded JavaScript libraries. (well, they could be put in CDNs instead, but the sake of intranet, err...)
 - views -- All those Jade files.
 - config.json -- This is where I store my database login credentials.
 - packge.json -- This is where Express configures the back end JavaScript modules.